 Templates are groups of blocks combined to create a design for a webpage.
-You could also say templates can be described as a full-page layout that includes header, sidebar and footer areas.
+You could also say a template is a full-page layout with header, sidebar and footer areas.
 This Tutorial will explore using, editing and adding templates to customize your site by giving your posts and pages their own unique look and feel.

 - Accessing templates and understanding the difference between dynamic and static content.

 - Editing existing and adding new templates provided by your theme.

 - Assigning existing and creating custom templates for posts or pages.

 - Clearing customizations

 - How can you create a landing page?